 It would be a similar path to that of bull bars on the front of cars – public disapproval, even hostility, leading to Government action, resulting in their near total eradication.

-This change to the classic car market will in all likelihood take place within the next couple of decades.
+This change to the classic car market will, in all likelihood, take place within the next couple of decades.
 As soon as the motor industry gets to grips with the change to electric power, especially in terms of battery life, then the growth in electric cars, no doubt incentivised by Government schemes, will be massive.
 Very quickly, traditionally powered cars will disappear.

 We may soon be living in a much quieter world, where the background hum of traffic has disappeared.
 Those noise-emitting vehicles that remain will stand out as belonging to the past.
 They will no longer be viewed with any iconic or nostalgic admiration but as symbols of a destructive and ignorant bygone era.